srikanthonl/ngx-braintree/README.md

             return response;
         }

-**createPurchaseURL** – is **YOUR** server-side POST API URL.
+**createPurchaseURL** – is **YOUR** server-side API POST URL.
-This is YOUR server-side POST API method which is called when the user clicks Pay.
-This method communicates with Braintree to create a purchase.
-A sample server API method is as shown below (.NET Code).
-For more information read the Braintree Server API section below.
+This is YOUR server-side API POST method which is called when the user clicks Pay. `ngx-braintree` will post the payment method nonce to the URL you provide through which you process the payment from your server and return the response.
+A sample server API POST method is as shown below (.NET Code).

+    Note: It is important to set your POST method's parameter as `Nonce nonce` as shown below.

+        public class Nonce
+        {
+            public string nonce;

+            public Nonce(string nonce)
+            {
+                this.nonce = nonce;
+            }
+        }

         [Route("api/braintree/createpurchase")]
-        public HttpResponseMessage Post(string nonce)
+        public HttpResponseMessage Post(Nonce nonce)
         {
             var gateway = new BraintreeGateway
             {